 The results found about the difference between bovine gelatin and marine jellies are intriguing, and more study can be done to see if other gel forming methods use similar or novel approaches.
-Agars derrived from kelp would be of particular interest, as they are another source of gel found in the sea, and it would be worthwhile to see if jellies are unique in their gelling methods or if other sea creatures use similar methods.
+Agars derived from kelp would be of particular interest, as they are another source of gel found in the sea and one based on polysaccharides (not proteins), and it would be worthwhile to see if jellies are unique in their gelling methods or if other sea creatures use similar methods.